 Guided Tours: Enhance Your ServiceNow Adoption for FREE

-In this weeks instalment of "Getting the most out of the ServiceNow Platform for FREE" we are focusing on ServiceNow guided tours.
+In this weeks instalment of "Making the most of ServiceNow" we are focusing on ServiceNow guided tours.
 The end result of a guided tour is best illustrated by a screenshot - it provides a series of self-guided instructions (callouts) to assist users with the ServiceNow interface.

 The Guided Tour Designer (GTD)